Integrating data science ethics into an undergraduate major: A case study: Conclusion

 }

-A central challenge noted in Section \ref{approaches} is the lack of formal training in ethics among the SDS faculty.
-We are pursuing several avenues to improve the richness of our ethical curriculum.
+A central challenge noted in Sections \ref{approaches} and \ref{sec:reflect} is the lack of formal training in ethics among the SDS faculty.
+We are pursuing several avenues to improve the richness of our ethical curriculum, taking advantage of our liberal arts setting where possible.

 First, while changing the expertise of the faculty is a long-term process, bringing considerations of data science ethics into our hiring practices has already been helpful (see Section \ref{program}).
 Our most recent tenure-track hire has expertise in data ethnography that both broadens the scope of the ethical questions we can present to students, and perhaps more importantly, significantly increases the depth to which students can pursue their interest in data science ethics.
-This person is offering a new course in data ethnography and a first-year seminar on intersections between data and social justice.
+This person is offering a new course in data ethnography and a first-year seminar (FYS 189) on intersections between data and social justice. (\citet{elisa2020data} discusses the relationship between social justice and related courses on data literacy.)

-Second, potential points of intersection between SDS and the philosophy department are scheduled to be explored this academic year.
-While the minor in ethics at Smith was recently decommissioned (due to unreplaced retirements among faculty with scholarly expertise \emph{in ethics}), those who remain have increasingly directed their courses towards data.
-A recent first-year student seminar is titled ``Ethics of Big Data.''
-A standalone course on data science ethics, possibly co-taught by members of both SDS and philosophy, is one possible innovation.
+Second, we are currently exploring potential points of intersection between SDS and the philosophy department.
+While the minor in ethics at Smith was recently decommissioned (due to unreplaced retirements among faculty with scholarly expertise \emph{in ethics}), those who remain have increasingly directed their courses towards applied ethics, often in the context of data.
+A recent first-year seminar (FYS 105) is titled ``Ethics of Big Data.''
+These first-year seminars---which all entering students are required to take as part of our liberal arts curriculum and which are often interdisciplinary---are a useful mechanism for helping students---who might not otherwise have a fully-developed interest in data science---connect data science to larger issues in society.
+A standalone course on data science ethics, possibly co-taught by members of both SDS and philosophy, is another possible innovation under discussion.

 Third, at the same time that the ethics program is closing, interest in ethics among scientists is only increasing.
 A groups of chemists and biologists are designing a course called ``Ethics and Scientific Research.''
-Our colleague in computer science is teaching a course called ``Responsible Computing.''
-Leveraging these efforts to improve our own major is something we will explore.
+Our colleague in computer science is teaching a course called ``Responsible Computing'' (recall the Mozilla Responsible Computer Science Challenge).
+A colleague in government teaches a course called ``The Politics of Data'' that discusses \citet{zuboff2018surveillance} and counts towards the communication requirement for the SDS major.
+The proximity to data science-adjacent scholars, as well as philosophers trained in applied ethics, is one advantage of reforming curriculum in a liberal arts environment such as Smith.
+Leveraging these efforts to improve our own major is something we are actively exploring.

 Finally, more rigorous assessment of our efforts is necessary, as we build towards a curricular mapping exercise (this coming year) and a decennial review (in three years).